devops-java/k8s-resources/ckad/readme.md

 kubelet must need to install on the worker node manually with binaries and run as service. by default kubeadm never installs kubelet. ps -aux | grep kubelet

+kube proxy runs on each node & create appropriate rules (ex: iptable rules in each node) for the newly created service. pods can communicate with each other in the same cluster over the network. kube-proxy download as binaries & run as a service. kubeadm tool installs kube-proxy in each node as daemonset. kubectl get pod -n kube-system kubectl get daemonset -n kube-system

 </pre>